alessandrocandolini/dotfiles-public/README.md

 stow --no-folding --verbose --target ~ <name of the folder>
 ```

-If you want to run it in dry mode
+If you want to run it in dry mode, use the `--simulate` option:
 ```bash
 stow --simulate --no-folding --verbose --target ~ <name of the folder>
 ```